-Consider the qualities that you absolutely need your VA to possesses and write them down in one list.
+Consider the qualities that you absolutely need your VA to possess and write them down in one list.
 Then make a separate list of the qualities that would be nice to have.
 Your goal is to find a virtual assistant that meets as many qualities on both lists as possible.

-Be sure to consider things like which time zone the virtual assistant is in, which language(s) she or he is fluent in and which software programs he or she is proficient using.
+Be sure to consider things like which time zone the virtual assistant is in, which language(s) she or he is fluent in, and which software programs he or she is proficient using.

 2. Do a Thorough Evaluation

-Ask your candidates to send you references just like you would when hiring a full time employee.
+Ask your candidates to send you references just like you would when hiring a full-time employee.
 Review the resumes of each candidate and do a quick search online to see if anything questionable comes up.

 3. Discuss Expectations

-During the interview process you should discuss what your expectations are and what the candidates expectations are.
+During the interview process, you should discuss what your expectations are and what the candidate's expectations are.
 Make sure the two are compatible.